max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 ServiceModel.Grpc does not handle any errors by default.
 The general information about error handling is [here](error-handling-general.md).

-This tutorial shows how to implement custom gRPC exception handling with the following behavior:
+This page shows how to implement custom gRPC exception handling with the following behavior:

-- if server throws an ApplicationException, on client i want to catch ApplicationException
+- if the server throws an ApplicationException, on the client I want to catch ApplicationException
-- UnexpectedErrorException is defined in client.
-If server throws InvalidOperationException or NotSupportedException i want to catch UnexpectedErrorException and see detailed information from server, such as full exception `ex.ToString()`, exception type, gRPC method name etc.
+- UnexpectedErrorException is defined in the client.
+If the server throws InvalidOperationException or NotSupportedException I want to catch UnexpectedErrorException and see detailed information from the server, such as full exception `ex.ToString()`, exception type, gRPC method name, etc.
 - all other exceptions must be handled by gRPC API.

 [View sample code](https://github.com/max-ieremenko/ServiceModel.Grpc/tree/master/Examples/ErrorHandling).